lucyrose93/re4green/README.md

 ## ✨ Approach

-TER will feature expert guests from fields like environmental ethics, sustainability science, and health equity.
+*Earth to Research!* will feature expert guests from fields like environmental ethics, sustainability science, and health equity.
 It will complement RE4GREEN’s training modules with stories, practical insights, and reflection.

 **Example episode →** Interview with [Dr. Josephine Chambers](https://www.uu.nl/staff/JMChambers) on positionality, co-production, and ethics in sustainability research.